ksprashu/AI_Gemini_GoogleCloud/README.md

-# L200_AI_Upskilling
+# AI with Gemini and Google Cloud
-AI Upskilling Challenge with Gemini and Google Cloud
+AI Learning with Gemini and Google Cloud